 We focussed on the contrast element of her personality.
 We visualised Lyz in an outfit – she predominantly wears high contrast textures of black and the only way we could see her wearing white, was white jeans in dramatic contrast to a black tee.

 That’s all well and good, but how does this translate to our white interior trend?
-Well, we realise that an entire room of brilliant white loveliness is probably never going to happen, so we think striking feature pendant lights by Vita Lighting are the answer.
+Well, we realise that an entire room of brilliant white loveliness is probably never going to happen, so we think striking feature pendant lights by Umage Lighting are the answer.
 In particular the white Vita Silvia.

 This looks stunning against dark moody walls providing the contrast and drama she loves, but the light shade itself is not overly fussy.